Campus Martius

-The Campus Martius (Latin for the "Field of Mars", Italian Campo Marzio) was a publicly owned area of ancient Rome about 2 km2 in extent.
+The Campus Martius (Latin for 'Field of Mars'; Italian: Campo Marzio) was a publicly owned area of ancient Rome about 2 km2 in extent.
 In the Middle Ages, it was the most populous area of Rome.
 The IV rione of Rome, Campo Marzio, which covers a smaller section of the original area, bears the same name.

 Antiquity

 According to Rome's foundation myth, prior to the founding of the city, Rhea Silvia had her twin sons, Romulus and Remus, taken by the King of Alba Longa.
 The boys were later discarded in the swelling Tiber River, which would later run along the Campus' western boundary.
 Washing ashore further downriver, the brothers would return decades later to found a new city.
 Romulus, who became Rome's sole king (after killing his brother Remus), ruled for many years until sometime in the seventh century B.C.
-As he came to the end of his life, a storm cloud descended upon the center of the open field outside the city's pomerium in order to lift the elderly king to heaven.
+As he came to the end of his life, a storm cloud descended upon the center of the open field outside the city's pomerium in order to lift the elderly king to the afterlife.

 This land, "between the city and the Tiber", became the property of Rome's last Etruscan king, Tarquinius Superbus.
 After his defeat and exile, the plain was dedicated to the god Mars.
 Roman men assembled every spring before heading off to fight the hostile tribes that surrounded Rome, and citizens gathered for important religious festivals.
 With the exception of a small altar to Mars near the center of the field, no visible changes were made to the field until the fifth century B.C.

-In 435 B.C. the Villa Publica was established in a prepared 300-meter clearing.
+In 435 B.C., the Villa Publica was established in a prepared 300-meter clearing.
 The area was a gathering space for citizens to congregate every five years to be counted in a census, but had no permanent structures; no additions would be made for another two centuries.

 With the advent of the Punic Wars in the mid-third century B.C., Roman military expansion moved out of the Italian peninsula, resulting in the reduction of seasonal musters on the field.
 The number of foreign wars, however, greatly increased the amount of wealth flowing into Rome.
 Generals who had sworn to various deities to build temples in their honor if victorious used the vast amounts of wealth to fund these construction projects.
 Besides temples and wooden markets, entertainment venues were built as well, though they were to be temporary.